Overview

 Principal Party in the Case

 Founded in 1963, the Avícola Villalobos Group is the largest poultry company in Central America.
-Based in Guatemala, it operates more than 250 farms and is vertically integrated across the poultry production chain.
+With more than 250 farms, the group operates a fully integrated poultry supply chain touching all stages of production.

 Key entities include: